Zard-C/CS107/Notes/16-Semaphore.md

-# Lec16
+# Ways to use semaphore

 - Ticket Agent, part II
 - Ringbuffer: another way to use semaphore
-- The Dinnig Philosophers
+- The Dinnig Philosophers, part I

 ## previous code （Ticket Agent)